TMJ Therapy - Southlake, TX

-When you first come in to our office you will be asked to fill out a brief questionnaire, to aid Dr. Doctor in assessing your condition.
-This form can be filled out online or in our Southlake or Arlington offices.
+When you first come into our dental office you will be asked to fill out a brief questionnaire, to aid Dr. Doctor in assessing your condition.
+This form can be filled out online or in our Southlake dental office.

 Assessment for TMJ